thewca/wca-regulations/wca-regulations-2013.md

     - 3d1) Exception: Competitors with a medically documented visual disability may use textured puzzles with different textures on different faces.
 Textures/patterns must be uniform per face.
 Each face should have a distinct colour, to aid in scrambling and judging.
     - 3d2) The colours of puzzles must be solid, with one uniform colour per face.
 Each colour on the puzzle must be clearly distinct from the other colours.
     - 3d3) Stickers/tiles/textures/paint must not be thicker than 1.5 mm, or the generally available thickness for non-cube puzzles.
 - 3h) Modifications that enhance the basic concept of a puzzle are not permitted.
-Modified versions of puzzles are permitted only if the modification does not make any additional information available to the competitor (e.g. identity of pieces), compared to an unmodified version of the same puzzle.
+Modified versions of puzzles are permitted only if the modification does not make any additional information available to the competitor (e.g. identity of parts), compared to an unmodified version of the same puzzle.
     - 3h1) "Pillowed" puzzles are not permitted.
 Exception: Pillowed 7x7x7 cubes are permitted.
     - 3h2) "Stickerless" puzzles, and other puzzles whose face colours are visible inside the cube, are not permitted.
     - 3h3) Any modifications to a puzzle that result in poor performance by a competitor are not grounds for additional attempts.